 Movers Los Angeles To San Diego

 As the most populous, most diverse state in the union, California has something for everyone.
 It boasts the beautiful Bay Area, the bountiful Central Valley, and so many recreation options from mountains to beaches to deserts.
-If you are moving south from Los Angeles to San Diego, you are about to enjoy what many say is the secret jewel of the Golden State.
+If you are moving south to San Diego from Los Angeles, you are about to enjoy what many say is the secret jewel of the Golden State.
 San Diego is a little less crowded, a little less expensive, but no less golden than the rest of California.

 How can I find a cheap mover from Los Angeles to San Diego?

-Finding an affordable, cheap moving vendor for your relocation is the most important thing on your to-do list right now.
+Finding an affordable, cheap moving vendor for your residential and corporate relocation job is the most important thing on your to-do list right now.
 Moving within the state is long-distance, but it isn’t as far or as complicated as a cross country move.
 A LA to San Diego move is too far to be considered a local move (anything under 50 miles is local).
+It is considered as a long distance move.
 Still, because it is not an interstate move, it is not covered by federal regulations on interstate commerce.

 In California, local and long-distance movers are under the jurisdiction of the Bureau of Household Goods and Services, which aims to protect consumers from fraudulent practices.
 BHGS requires that movers conduct an in-person (or virtual) inspection of the household goods you need to move before they submit a quote for your job.
 Verbal and online rate quotes are prohibited in California; only written, “not-to-exceed” prices are allowed.
 If you hire a mover three or more days in advance of the move, they must provide you with their moving services agreement and a copy of a publication called Important Information for Persons Moving Household Goods (within California).
 That document outlines how professional movers can operate within the state, how liability coverage works, and what to do if something goes wrong.